 Whether we like it or not, technology is central in our lives, from the algorithmic movements of the stock market as documented in Michael Lewis’s books “The Big Short” and “Flash Boys”, to social media, smartphones and “smart” home devices linked by Wi-Fi and Bluetooth.
 Our media is increasingly served to us by tech giants or companies who have taken a hold of tech to give us content, like Netflix, Amazon and Disney+, and the newer devices we “own” are subject to ever tighter End User License Agreements which limit repairability and privacy.
 This proliferation of tech definitely has drawbacks under Capitalism, chief among them an erosion of personal ownership along with debilitating environmental effects caused by e-waste.
 Case at least owned his gear, while people today are lucky to get their hands on tech that doesn’t remove features from previous models or slows down dramatically the year new hardware and software are released.
 But the proliferation of tech has not displaced the need for rebellion.
 In this proprietary battleground, people still rebel.
 Uprisings like Black Lives Matter in Ferguson, #EndSARS in Nigeria, Feminist movements in Latin America and even the individual actions of Snowden, Chelsea Manning and Julian Assange illustrate how intertwined tech has become with politics.
 While the mainstreaming of the very technology Cyberpunks could only have dreamed of has come at the cost of personal autonomy, people still attempt to foster a creative spirit on the edges.
 In response to Twitter and Facebook comes Mastodon.
 In response to Apple lobbying against Right To Repair laws around the world, the Electronic Frontier Foundation becomes a news source and an activist program.
 And outside the U.S. are groups of Latin American Linux users, Saharan nomads with cellphones, Filipino Maoists resisting Duerte’s censorship, and Japanese Virtual Idols raking up millions of subscribers.

 If one is to do a reclamation of Cyberpunk, or even begin to transcend its limits as fiction, the present and the past will have to be scrutinized at the same time.
 Here I seek to highlight the developments of Cyberpunk media, in contrast with real-world critiques of both its view of the oppressed and its internal philosophical/political content.
 Organizing and thinking critically as a Cyberpunk in the new era by no means disappears bad Cyberpunk fiction or guarantees that being marginalized means one will be a better Cyberpunk.
 I believe that we can appreciate Cyberpunk for what it is while looking at how things are today beyond passivity and resignation.
 But I’m not providing a list of petitions to sign, campaigns to donate to or a template for a organizational structure.
 There are two reasons why: the world as we know it is rapidly changing, and I am only one person with a certain life experience.
 I am a Black trans woman who has been organizing for years, and has seen firsthand the triumphs and failings that can come with harnessing a leftist praxis, especially during times of environmental devastation and pandemics.
 But none of my experience can come close to matching what the reader is going through in their own time.
 I can’t tell you to join an org I’m a part of because it may have undergone a change or have split by then.
-And with my previous attempt at laying out organization writ Abortion Rights as an LGBT person, I realized that as much as I try to survey the world and be read up on theory, authority can be slippery because material conditions can be slippery.
-I tried to provide a concrete answer to the question and while I provided an overall (that you should listen to Marxist Black women, for one), I couldn’t lay down what an ideal organization should be, and I won’t here.
-Many organizations have fallen.
-If you want to chaulk the relative sheltered nature of Cyberpunks to a lack of Democratic Centralism, I would caution against doing that unless one has done an extensive investigation of the narratives within and outside of Cyberpunk itself.
-And that is what I’m trying to do here.
+And with my previous attempt at laying out organization writ Abortion Rights as an LGBT person, I realized that as much as I try to survey the world and be read up on theory, authority can be as slippery as the material conditions it tries to seize.
+I tried to provide a concrete answer to the question of reproductive rights, and while I provided an overall message (that you should listen to Marxist Black women, for one), I couldn’t lay down what an ideal organization should be, and I won’t here.
+Also, if you want to chaulk the relative sheltered nature of Cyberpunks to a lack of Democratic Centralism or some other party structure, I would caution against doing that unless one has done an extensive investigation of the narratives within and outside of Cyberpunk itself.
+That is what I’m trying to do here.

 One of the chief concerns of the Cyperpunk reclamation project is its origins as a literary movement.
 With this a common sentiment has been that one should adopt a more, “pure” approach to Cyperpunk 2077’s gamification by uprooting and embracing its literary past.
 This supposes that the moment one consumes another Cyberpunk work besides the video game, that they will see how its, “really done” and see through the ruse of CD Projekt Red like “true Cyberpunks” do.
-Hence the calls of elevating the opinions of Gibson adn Pondsmith as true arbiters of the genre, if not the very boundaries of the creative ethos, of Cyberpunk.
-But William Gibson didn’t invent it.
+Hence the calls of elevating the opinions of Gibson and Pondsmith as true arbiters of the genre, if not the very boundaries of the creative ethos, of Cyberpunk.
+Thing is, William Gibson didn’t invent Cyberpunk.
 Mike Pondsmith didn’t invent it (and he says as much).
-Not even Philip K. Dick should be enshrined, as much as many Cyperpunk works having been taking from his individual stories and concepts since “Blade Runner”.
+Not even Philip K. Dick should be enshrined, as much as many Cyperpunk works have been borrowing from his individual stories and concepts since “Blade Runner”.
 There are multiple developments within and outside of Science Fiction before it formed into what we know of it today.
-Because of this, simply looking at curated lists and essays denoting what is true, “Cyberpunk” seals one in a vacuum which renders them unable to properly access its content.
+Because of this, simply looking at curated lists and essays denoting what is true, “Cyberpunk” seals one in a vacuum, rendering one unable to properly access its content.
 No one person can claim Cyberpunk, because how it was defined back then versus how it is now is a ongoing process of synthesis, sometimes with good art but underdeveloped politics, other times with explicit politics but terrible art.

 But would you say that this is the real origin of Cyberpunk, not Gibson?
 Not entirely.
 For one, even as the protagonist goes above and beyond in his self-interest, the world around him still retains its shine, and the story has a pulpy yet relatively stable energy compared to Cyberpunk’s later postmodernist stylings.
 As Brent Wood notes on Cyberpunk’s literary style, while quoting Scott Bukatman’s connection of Deleuze, Guattari and Burrough’s writing,